dport96/ITM352/morea/030.ui-basics/experience-severs-UIBasics.md

 Taks 3.
 Add a title `Smartphone Store Home` and a top-level heading in the body `<your name> Used Smart Phone Store`.
 Go to the URL `localhost:8080/SmartPhoneProducts1/store.text` to view the page.
 What did you see in the console output?
 What do you see in the browsers address bar?
 Explain this!
 Why is the web page not rendering? (i.e. the HTML is shown, not the web page it is supposed to create).
 Change the filename extension from .text to .html, page-back, refresh the page , click the renamed link and check that the web page looks as expected.
 Explain this.

 Task 4.
-Create a new file in SmartPhoneProducts1 "products_display.html", add an HTML document boilerplate (EMMET doc), title it "Smartphone Products", add a top-level heading "<your name> Used Smart Phone Store".
+Create a new file in SmartPhoneProducts1 "products_display.html", add an HTML document boilerplate (EMMET doc), title it "Smartphone Products", add a top-level heading `<your name> Used Smart Phone Store`.

 Task 5.
 In your browser, page-back and type in the URL needed to get products_display.html.
 Note the GET request in the console output and the address in the browser address box.
 Check that the page displays as expected.